Karasjok Municipality: Name

-The name of the municipality was Karasjok until 1990 when it was changed to Kárášjohka-Karasjok.
-It was the third municipality in Norway to get a Sami name.
-In 2005, the name was again changed, such that either Kárášjohka or Karasjok can be used.
+The official name of the municipality was Karasjok until 1990 when it was changed to the bilingual Kárášjohka-Karasjok.
+It was the third municipality in Norway to get a Sami language name.
+In 2005, the name was again changed, such that either Kárášjohka or Karasjok can be used interchangeably.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Kárášjohka when it is used alone, but it is Kárašjoga gielda when in the phrase meaning "Karasjok Municipality".
+Kárašjoga gielda literally translates as Karasjok's Commune, -joga being the genitive form of the word -johka.

 Coat of arms

 The coat of arms was granted on 27 June 1986.
 The official blazon is "Gules, three five-tongued flames Or two and one" (I rødt tre femtungede gule flamer, 2-1).
 This means the arms have a red field (background) and the charge is three five-tongued flames with two above one.
 The flames have a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The red color and flame designs were chosen as a symbol for the importance of fire to the local (nomadic) Sami people.
 The fire brings both heat and thus survival during the harsh winters, but it is also a major threat, both in the tents as well as in the large pine forests.
 The fire is also the point around which people gather and it is a guard against dangers.
 The flag contains three flames also because Kárásjoga-Karasjok is a place where three peoples live: the Sami, Norwegians, and Kvens.